axieinfinity/ronin-documentation/docs/stake/withdraw&move.md

 # Move and Withdraw stake

 ### Move stake
-1. Click to the activity and choose **Move stake**
-2. Provide the amount of RON and the new validator.
+1. Click to the activity, choose **Move stake**, and provide the amount of RON, the new validator.
 ![Move](<./move.png>)

-3. Confirm the transaction.
+2. Confirm the transaction.

 ### Withdraw stake
-1. Click to the activity and choose **Withdraw stake**
-2. Provide the amount of RON.
+1. Click to the activity, choose **Withdraw stake**, and provide the amount of RON.
 ![Withdraw](<./withdraw.png>)

-3. Confirm the transaction.
+2. Confirm the transaction.